Embarking on a 10k skill-level training program can be exciting and challenging.

-Finally, coaching support can play a significant role in ensuring success; we’ll examine the benefits of hiring a running coach and available online coaching options.
+Finally, coaching support can significantly ensure success; we’ll examine the benefits of hiring a running coach and available online coaching options.

 How Long is a 10k?

-A 10k run is an ideal distance to gauge personal progress in terms of speed and endurance.
+A 10k run is an ideal distance to gauge personal progress in speed and endurance.

 As such, many communities host local 10k races as well as larger national events that draw professional athletes from across the